senivan/Discrete-math-project2/README.md

 - 'port': The port to run the server on.
 Default is 8000
 - 'host': The host to run the server on.
 Default is 'localhost'
 - 'db': The database file to use.
 Default is 'db.sqlite3'
-- 'debug_level': The debug level to use.
-Default is 'INFO'
+- 'debug_level': The log level to use.
+Default is 'INFO' - which displays all logs.

 ## Encryption algorithms used